65 Q. It is through faith alone

 Several years ago, I lost a dear friend to a sudden heart attack.
 God worked faith in his life at an older age, and in the eight years that Roland Romero and I served together, he was passionate about teaching from the Scriptures, lucidly articulating the doctrines of the Christian faith in ways that made anyone go, “Thanks be to God.”
 In one Bible study as he was discussing God’s work of election in our lives, he explained:

-Imagine that you are a hungry man.
+Imagine that you are a hungry man and thinking about “what should i eat?” as well as “is chicken tenders healthy for me?”
 But you don’t realize that the refrigerator in the kitchen has food for you to eat and that food has been provided for you.
 Not only don’t you realize it but you don’t have the will to go to the refrigerator because of your ignorance of that source of nourishment, and because your will is turned towards other sources that don’t nourish at all.
 What the Holy Spirit does in this situation is to transform your understanding so that it is illuminated upon your mind and heart that the refrigerator has food and that food is for your benefit.
 But the clear understanding is only one critical element.
 You also need the will and the strength to walk to that refrigerator, having now recognized it as source for nourishment, and to open that refrigerator, obtain the food that has been given, eat the food, receive nourishment, delight in the food and the giver of the food, and, then tell others of what you have seen and heard and tasted.

 That’s what the Holy Spirit does.
 The Holy Spirit renovates our lives again and again.
 Faith is not a quantifiable entity that the Holy Spirit gives.
 It’s not a soothing balm to anyone to say in the midst of suffering or to pray, “You need more faith”; that was the error of Job’s three friends in accusing him of not having enough faith or a weak faith.